LaunchCodeEducation/linux/content/bash-operators/walkthrough/pipe/index.md

 ---
-title: "Step 1"
+title: "Pipe Operator"
 date: 2022-04-08T13:54:05-05:00
 draft: false
-weight: 1
+weight: 110
 originalAuthor: <no value> # to be set by page creator
 originalAuthorGitHub: <no value> # to be set by page creator
 reviewer: # to be set by the page reviewer